qmac/nba-analysis/README.md

 Install the package using `python setup.py install`.

+Unless you have the required database URI, change the package `config.py` file to have `data_source = 'local'`.

+Prior to running the app, you will likely want to scrape the data, to do this run `python nba_analysis/scraping/*.py`.
+Do this after changing the package config so that the data is downloaded locally.
+All the data should be downloaded into the directory `nba_analysis/data/`.

 To run the web app, run `python runserver.py` and point your browser to `http://localhost:5000/`.

+Alternatively, to run individual analyses, navigate to the `nba_analysis/analysis` directory (must enter subdirectory due to hard-coded data paths) and run `python <analysis_script> <params>`.

 Disclaimer
 -------------------